apache/inlong-website/docs/modules/dataproxy/overview.md

 ## DataProxy Configuration

-DataProxy supports configurable source-channel-sink, and the configuration method is the same as the configuration file structure of flume.
+DataProxy supports configurable source-channel-sink, which is similar to flume's configuration file structure.
+The configuration file name is such as dataproxy-*.conf.
+Currently, dataproxy-pulsar.conf and dataproxy-tube.conf are supported to distinguish different message middleware types.
+The specific type can be specified when startup.
+The default (when not specified) ) using dataproxy-pulsar.conf as configuration file.

 - Source configuration example:
 ```shell